l1990790120/l1990790120.github.io/content/post/2016-04-04-Resume-Share.md

 ### Volunteer

 * Data Expert, [Datakind](http://www.datakind.org/), New York, NY
+2018-06 to 2018-12
+  * Work with [Plentiful](https://www.plentifulapp.com/) to analyze their

+* Data Expert, [Datakind](http://www.datakind.org/), New York, NY
+2018-06 to 2018-12
+  * Work with [Commit](https://commitpartnership.org/) (education) to setup their big data infrastructure to support data analytics project in Azure

+* Data Expert, [Datakind](http://www.datakind.org/), New York, NY
 2016-04 to 2016-10
   * Work with [Threshold](http://www.thresholds.org/) (health care) to setup their analytical data warehouse in MongoDB and develop dashboard in flask + d3